adslbarxatov/DPModule/README.md

 - Application, as before, uses standard package names if they are located in the same directory with the executable.
 However, if they are absent (i.e. if the folder doesn't contain any packages), user can now independently select the needed package file in any convenient location.
 To do this, at startup, the corresponding dialog box will be displayed.
 - Dialog box for manual selection of deployment package is also available when calling the utility with ```–m``` key.
-- The choice of interface language, as before, is available at the first start and at start with ```-l``` key.
+- The choice of interface language, as before, is available at the first start and at start with ```–l``` key.
 However, when upgrading to version 9, you will need to set it again.
 - Also, when applying updates from previous versions (```dpu```), it may be necessary to restore installation paths of corresponding mods.
-To do this, run the application with ```-r``` key, select the package for which you want to specify an installation path, and specify it in corresponding dialog box.
+To do this, run the application with ```–r``` key, select the package for which you want to specify an installation path, and specify it in corresponding dialog box.
 - Tray icon that is displayed when the application starts, now supports all functions related to updating the processed package, by right-clicking.

 #